 Shares of TCI companies (both operating companies and asset holding companies), along with the underlying assets of those companies are the most frequently used collateral.

 Given the prevalence in the TCI market of loans to the luxury hospitality sector, the most attractive security target tends to be the underlying real estate.
 TCI’s Registered Land Ordinance, cap.
 9.01, has a long-established regime dealing with the registration charges over TCI real estate.
-However, the enforcement mechanism for default is bureaucratic and time-consuming and so TCI corporate borrowers will typically also be required to give the lender a debenture (fixed and floating charge) over all of their assets and undertakings.
+However, the enforcement mechanism for default is bureaucratic and time-consuming and so TCI corporate borrowers will normally also be required to give the lender a debenture (fixed and floating charge) over all of their assets.
 That debenture will frequently be the primary security, with the land charge a secondary element.
 This is because the debenture provides a much quicker route to the sale of, or appointment of a receiver over, the underlying security than does a TCI land charge.

 A debenture given by a TCI company will be registered in the Register of Registered Charges at the TCI Companies Registry.
 The TCI Companies Ordinance, cap.
 16.08, gives priority to such charges over subsequently registered charges and over charges that are unregistered.
 That regime operates independently of the land charges regime under the Registered Land Ordinance, and will not provide priority with respect to that real estate over a prior-ranking registered land charge.
 Thus, a land charge will also typically be registered even if the lender has no intention of ultimately relying on that security for enforcement purposes.

-Charges over company shares are typically given by way of pledge, and if the grantor of the pledge is a TCI company, that pledge can likewise be registered in the Register of Registered Charges in the Companies Registry as affecting that grantor/pledgor.
+Charges over company shares are usually given by way of pledge, and if the grantor of the pledge is a TCI company, that pledge can likewise be registered in the Register of Registered Charges in the Companies Registry as affecting that grantor/pledgor.

 Security may be granted in favour of a security agent.

-A debenture (a fixed and floating charge over all of the assets and undertakings of the company that is giving the security) is typically the primary security in a TCI commercial loan and, if properly drafted and perfected, will give a floating charge over all present and future assets of the company.
+A debenture (a fixed and floating charge over all of the assets of the company that is giving the security) is typically the primary security in a TCI commercial loan and, if properly drafted and perfected, will give a floating charge over all present and future assets of the company.

 Aside from legal fees (an item for negotiation with the provider), the main cost associated with registering collateral security interests in TCI is a stamp duty on charges over TCI real estate at the rate of 1% of the amount secured, to a maximum duty amount of USD50,000.